Noah-Prowell/Danger-Mountain/README.md

 # Danger Mountain

 The dataset I decided to use is avalanche data from the ski resorts inside of Davos, Switzerland.
 The data ranged from the year 1998 up to 2019.
 My data was drawn from Kaggle and was set up quite nicely to begin with.

+# My Data and Data Cleaning
 It started with the avalanche number, the date of release, the snow type, trigger type, max and min elevation in meters, aspect degrees, length, width, perimeter length, area, size class, weight, and max danger correlation.

 I changed my index to the avalanche number.
-I also changed the dae_release to a date time.
-And the snow type, triiger type to a catageroical.
+I also changed the date_release to a date time.
+I changed the snow type and trigger type to a catageroical.
 Afer doing this I was ready to start my EDA.

 link :https://www.envidat.ch/dataset/ce11efbe-4dac-4ff5-9a3d-f01e2c573292/resource/4c2b7c38-a874-45fc-9833-fdf83823067b/download/data_set_1_avalanche_observations_wi9899_to_wi1819_davos.csv